Stories in this issue: (Cover artist: Mario Capaldi)

 The Gypsy Rose story featured on the cover is, I suspect, a reprint of a Strange Story because of the paste-ups of Gypsy Rose at the opening and close of the story.
 A circus is plagued by a series of strange events – the work of a joker, or a the ghost of Marvello, who had sworn revenge on them if they ever returned to the place where he had been killed?
 In the end, the hitherto sceptical circus owner does not know what to think, but gives the order to move on anyway.

-In “Pam of Pond Hill”, Marty Michaels finally receives treatment for hurting her back and not telling anyone about it because she had sustained the injury while using the school trampoline without permission.
-But she unwittingly causes further trouble by deflecting the blame onto her sister Trina, which causes her to run off.
-A stern lesson about honesty in facing the consequences for your mistakes.
+In “Pam of Pond Hill”, Marty Michaels finally receives treatment for hurting her back and not telling anyone about it because she had sustained the injury while using the school trampoline without permission or supervision.
+But she unwittingly causes further trouble by deflecting the blame onto her sister Trina, which causes her to run away from home.
+Though everything ends happily, it is a stern lesson about honesty and facing the consequences for your mistakes.
 This is the final episode of the current Pam story, and a new one will begin next week.
 We are warned that it will feature mutiny because of school dinners.

-“The Perfect Princess”, a story often regarded as one of Jinty‘s worst, concludes in this issue.
+“The Perfect Princess”, a story often regarded as one of Jinty‘s worst, concludes in this issue, and the ending is quite amusing.
 We are promised that two new stories will begin next week.
 They are “Tearaway Trisha” and “The Venetian Looking Glass”.
 Incidentally, the latter is drawn by Phil Gascoine, who is still drawing “When Statues Walk” for Jinty.
 So Gascoine is drawing two stories simultaneously in Jinty – again.
 However, “When Statues Walk” has climaxed, with the evil Hel escaping her prison by switching bodies with Laura Ashbourne.
 So Gascoine does not have much further to go with it.

 Meanwhile, Toni’s trials intensify in “Toni on Trial”, the relationship between Bridie and her mother takes a downturn in “White Water”, and the mystery of the “Spirit of the Lake” deepens as Karen ponders on who her mysterious coach is.